figviz

 For researchers who need diagrams quickly without spending time on manual layout, AI-powered generation offers a compelling shortcut.

-Try it free →With a text-to-diagram generator, you describe your data model in plain sentences and receive a structured diagram within seconds.
+With an ER diagram generator, you describe your data model in plain sentences and receive a structured diagram within seconds.
 This is especially valuable during early research planning, when your schema is still shifting.
 Write something like "Patient has patient_id, name, and diagnosis" and "Patient receives Treatment," and the tool produces a clean, exportable ER diagram with minimal effort.

 ER Diagrams in the Research Workflow